-Many-to-many relationships in Power BI Desktop (preview)
+Relationships with a many-many cardinality in Power BI Desktop

 Composite models: Allows a report to have two or more data connections, including DirectQuery connections or Import, in any combination.
 For more information, see Composite models in Power BI Desktop (preview).